Valerio Olgiati: Biography

-Valerio Olgiati operates his architecture office with his wife Tamara and his staff in Portugal and Switzerland.
-Among other venues, his work has been the subject of single exhibitions at the National Museum of Modern Art in Tokyo, at the Royal Institute of British Architects in London, and at the Former Colegio de San Ildefonso in Mexico City.
-Olgiati has held various teaching appointments, among them the Kenzo Tange Chair at Harvard University, at ETH Zürich, at Cornell University and at the AA in London.
-Olgiati holds a professorship at the Accademia di Architettura in Mendrisio since 2002.
+Valerio Olgiati operates his architecture office with his wife Tamara in Portugal and Switzerland.
+His work has been featured in solo exhibitions and at institutions including the National Museum of Modern Art, the Royal Institute of British Architects in London, and the Colegio de San Ildefonso in Mexico City.
+Olgiati has also held teaching positions at Harvard University (Kenzo Tange Chair), ETH Zürich, Cornell University, and the AA in London.
+He has held a professorial position at the Accademia di Architettura in Mendrisio since 2002.